caesarmario/database-bookstore-case-study/README.md

-# Database for Bookstore (Case Study) #
+# Database for Bookstore (A Case Study) #

 **About this project:**

 A case study about designing simple database system for a bookstore.
-This repository contains ERD design and SQL codes for design of bookstore database system.
-The main purpose of this system is to build database system for bookstore.
+This repository contains business problems in bookstore and the solutions for the problem.
+The solutions including form design, business rules, ERD design, UNF, 1NF, 2NF, 3NF, data dictionary, database schema and SQL codes for bookstore database system.
+The main purpose of this system is to build database system for bookstore based on case study given.